 Easy Packs contain ten specially chosen varieties of seed, in a variety of colours, which are easy to germinate and grow and are suitable for beginners or those wanting quick results.
 The packs will contain information on the plants included, and an instruction sheet on how to germinate and grow these varieties.
 None of the plants in these packs need Alpine House cultivation.
 You may request any number of packs within your Main Order allocation (one Easy Pack containing ten packets counts as ten of your choices).
 Easy Packs are also available to order as part of the Surplus Seed Distribution.

 We are grateful to all donors who send in damp packed seed.
 This is especially important for ephemeral seed and for some Amaryllidaceae which germinate early.
 We store this seed carefully after we receive it, then repack it with damp vermiculite in individual zip lock bags.
-This year we are offering damp packed seed of Dysosma, Haemanthus, Hepatica, Jeffersonia, Nerine, Ranzania, Sinopodophyllum and Trillium.
+This year we are offering damp packed seed of Anemonopsis, Hepatica, Jeffersonia, Nerine, Oreopolus and Ranzania.
 These packets are labelled D in the printed list and annotated as Damp-packed in the online list.
 If you receive damp packed seed, the seed may already have germinated, so handle carefully.
 It is best to carefully cut the plastic ziplock envelope and tip the whole contents into prepared compost in a pot and cover with grit.
 Keep in a shady place outside and do not allow to dry out.
 Do not cover the pots, but allow them to be exposed to the weather.
-They should germinate next spring but if there are no signs of germination, leave outside as sometimes it can take a year longer.
+They should germinate next spring but if there are no signs of germination, leave outside as sometimes germination can take a year longer.
 If sowing is delayed, do not put the packets in the fridge.